pilotmoon/popclipweb/site/terms.md

 ## License key purchases

 When you buy a license key, your payment is made to a reseller.
-License key purchases are subject to the following license agreement and terms.

-### License agreement
+### License grant

-In consideration of the purchase fee paid by you to the reseller, I grant you a non-exclusive, non-transferable, non-sublicensable, perpetual, irrevocable, royalty-free right and license to use the product, subject to these terms and the reseller's terms.
+In consideration of the purchase fee paid by you to the reseller, I grant you a non-exclusive, non-transferable, non-sublicensable, perpetual, irrevocable, royalty-free right and license to use the product, subject to the terms of this document and the reseller's terms.

 ### License keys